From the Cook

 Tips & Tricks (5)

-- Dry Your Beans Thoroughly 💧Pat canned beans completely dry with paper towels before adding to the salad to prevent excess moisture from diluting your vinaigrette and ensure the dressing coats evenly.
+- Dry Your Beans Thoroughly 💧Pat canned beans completely dry with paper towels before adding to the salad to prevent a watery dressing and ensure the vinaigrette coats evenly for maximum flavor absorption.

 Recipe Facts